 Participants are given a web link to their videos from the course

-They also have access to a course web page containing
+You'll also have access to a course web page containing:

 - Handouts used during the course